jamasoftware-ps/py-jama-rest-client/README.md

 - `GET` all downstream relationships for an item by item ID
 - `GET` all downstream related items for an item by item ID
 - `GET` all upstream relationships for an item by item ID
+- `GET` all upstream related items for an item by item ID
 - `GET` all children of an item
 - `GET` all synced items
 - `GET` synced item sync status
 - `GET` Locked state of an item
 - `GET` all versions of an item
 - `GET` the numbered version of an item
+- `GET` all valid workflow transitions that can be made on the item by item ID
 - `GET` an item at a specified version
 - `DELETE` an Item by ID
 - `PATCH` an Item